 This WP Standard’s military bag’s description is simple, but it tells a story.
 We can practically see the kid playing with their dad’s bag.

 The above description is from Amazon.
 Yes, it contains detailed information about the product, and it explains the product features, but does not engage the user.
-E-commerce expert Sid Bharath explains that although Amazon has this bag for $100 less, shoppers are more likely to buy a bag with a story.
+E-commerce expert Sid Bharath that although Amazon has this bag for $100 less, shoppers are more likely to buy a bag with a story.

 3. Use Large, High-Quality Product Images.